 Personally, I love seafood; in fact, it's my favorite food—for so many reasons.
 Most importantly, I love that it's a great source of EPA and DHA omega-3 fatty acids.

 Why is this such a perk?
 Well omega-3s have anti-inflammatory properties and pack all kinds of benefits for whole-body health.
-For instance, they support cardiovascular, brain, eye, bone, and immune health.
+For instance, they support cardiovascular, brain1, eye2, bone3, and immune health4.
 For these reasons, in my practice, I recommend eating seafood twice per week—throughout every stage of life.

 Those servings can come from any type of seafood that you prefer.
 One option that I love is tinned fish because it's affordable, sustainable, and shelf-stable.
 Some great tinned fish options include sardines, mackerel, anchovies, herring, and even shrimp.
 In fact, tinned shrimp is the star of my heart-healthy take on classic shrimp and grits (check out the video above for my full demonstration).

 Yes, shellfish isn't as rich in omega-3s as other cold-water or fatty fish, but it does still have meaningful amounts.
 I love combining this accessible seafood with fiber-packed stone-ground grits in my recipe.
 In addition to a mix of nutritious herbs and spices, I also love to add a scoop of mindbodygreen's organic veggies+ to this recipe.
 Among other beneficial ingredients, organic veggies+ features sea veggies, which naturally contain many essential micronutrients like iodine, magnesium, calcium, iron, potassium, folate, vitamin K, and vitamin C.

 Ready to whip up my scallion shrimp and grits?
 Check out the video above or my full recipe below!

 - 1½ cups water

 - 2 scallions, white and green parts, thinly sliced